Azure/azure-powershell/src/Resources/Policy.Autorest/docs/New-AzPolicySetDefinition.md

 # New-AzPolicySetDefinition

 ## SYNOPSIS
-Creates or updates a policy set definition.
+This operation Create a policy set definition in the given subscription with the given name.

 ## SYNTAX